chipbk10/Others/Terms.md

-- **Serialization** is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.
+- **Serialization** is the process of converting a data structure or object into a sequence of bits(or string) so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.